VinitKumar01/2025-Daily-Code-Logs/README.md

 5-5-2025 || Learnt docker compose (coded a small project and build it using docker compose method).

 6-5-2025 || Went through docker-compose.yml file of some opensource repos.

+7-5-2025 || Wrote Dockerfile and docker-compose.yml file for my old projects to practice.